nikovega21/whatsapp-sticker-maker/README.md

 - This is not a fully tested app so I could have some errors.

-- All features of this app may not work.
+- Some features of this app may not work.

 - Feel free to make any changes and make pull requests.